tailhook/vagga/docs/build_commands.rst

 * ❷ -- normal dependency rules apply, so you must add external files that are used to generate the container and vagga file in it
 * ❸ -- put generated vagga file inside a container
-* ❹ -- the "path" is relative to container if "generator" is set
+* ❹ -- the "path" is relative to the source if the latter is set
 * ❺ -- name of the container used *inside* a "docker.yaml"

 .. _docker2vagga: https://github.com/tailhook/vagga/blob/master/tests/subconfig/docker2vagga.py